Date: November 17-20, 2014

 For questions, please contact the program coordinator at +1-412-268-7344 or email@example.com.

 Today’s global business environment is marked by change, complexity, and multiculturalism.
+Do the below points describe your work environment?

 These situations lead to management and communication challenges.
 Leadership and Change Management in a Multicultural Content can provide you with the cross-cultural management and change management strategies that are imperative in today's complex work environment.
 Participants come away with the knowledge and expertise to effectively manage multicultural teams and lead change.